 Ceilings Visually inspected from floor level.
 Ceilings appear to be of plasterboard material.
-There are PVC finishes.
+There are some PVC decorative ceiling claddings.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly of solid construction with a plaster hard finish and partly of timber stud construction finished in plasterboard.
-There are tiled finishes.
-Floors including sub floors Electring is of suspended timber construction
+Internal walls are of timber and plasterboard stud construction with a decorative finish.
+There are some tile wall finishes.